scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

  * the gamma function, :func:`scipy.special.gamma`,
  * the error function, :func:`scipy.special.erf`,
  * Bessel functions, such as :func:`scipy.special.jv`
-   (Bessel functions of the first kind), and
+   (Bessel function of the first kind), and
  * elliptic functions, such as :func:`scipy.special.ellipj`
-   (Jacobian elliptic functions).
+   (Jacobi elliptic functions).

 Other special functions are combinations of familiar elementary functions, but they offer better accuracy or robustness than their naive implementations